 Educating the public about the dangers of lead to loons forms a major part of all of LPC's outreach activities on and around Squam Lake.
 The evidence suggests that the most important thing we can do right now to restore a healthy population of loons on Squam is to keep adult loons alive.
 Protecting loons from lead fishing tackle is a critical component of that effort.
-LPC has convened several meetings of the Fish Lead Free Working Group to address this issue and reduce mortalities from lead fishing tackle ingestion on Squam and throughout New Hampshire.

-In 2018, LPC piloted a lead tackle buyback program in partnership with the New Hampshire Department of Fish and Game at two tackle shops in the state.
-In 2019 and 2020, we expanded the program to 8 tackle shops, including Squam Boat Livery.
-Rockywold-Deephaven Camps and Squam Lakes Association also served as lead tackle collection points.
-To date, the lead tackle buyback program has removed over 25,000 pieces of lead tackle as a potential threat to loons and other wildlife.
+LPC's Lead Tackle Buyback program, in partnership with the New Hampshire Department of Fish and Game, continued at nine retail shops throughout New Hampshire, including Squam Boat Livery.
+Rockywold-Deephaven Camps and Squam Lakes Association also serve as lead tackle collection points.
+To date, the lead tackle buyback program has removed over 32,000 pieces of lead tackle as a potential threat to loons and other wildlife.
 For more information on the program, please visit www.loonsafe.org.